Pre-Service Firefighter Education and Training

 The program requires that you are available for class Monday through Friday from 0730 to 1700 hrs.

 In view of the learning complexities of the Pre-Service Firefighter Program, you are strongly urged to attend ALL classes, labs and placement opportunities as scheduled.
-Students who are absent from class or field placement place themselves in academic jeopardy in meeting the learning outcomes stipulated by the Office of the Fire Marshal and Emergency Management (OFMEM).
+Students who are absent from class or lab place themselves in academic jeopardy in meeting the learning outcomes stipulated by the Office of the Fire Marshal and Emergency Management (OFMEM).
 The provincial standardized curriculum of the OFMEM specifies minimum content for the program.

 Participation is taken into consideration in calculating student grades in core courses as part of the "professionalism" marks allocation.